-Project Specialist, Program on Global Health & Human Rights, Institute for Global Health
+Project Specialist, Program on Global Health & Human Rights, USC Institute on Inequalities in Global Health

 University of Southern California